akpw/mktxp/README.md

 ### Injectable router-level custom labels
 You can add custom labels to your devices using the `custom_labels` option.
 These labels are attached to all the metrics for a specific device, allowing e.g. easy router grouping for detailed overview dashboards in Grafana.
 You can define default labels in the `[default]` section and override or extend them in the router-specific sections.

-### mktxp endpoint listen addresses
+### RouterOS_Exporter endpoint listen addresses
-By default, mktxp runs it's HTTP metrics endpoint on any IPv4 address on port 49090.
+By default, RouterOS_Exporter runs it's HTTP metrics endpoint on any IPv4 address on port 49090.
 However, it is also able to listen on multiple socket addresses, both IPv4 and IPv6.
-You can configure this behaviour via the following [system option](https://github.com/akpw/mktxp/blob/main/README.md#mktxp-system-configuration), setting ```listen``` to a space-separated list of sockets to listen to, e.g.:
+You can configure this behaviour via the following [system option](https://github.com/online2311/RouterOS_Exporter/blob/main/README.md#RouterOS_Exporter-system-configuration), setting ```listen``` to a space-separated list of sockets to listen to, e.g.:
 ```
 listen = '0.0.0.0:49090 [::1]:49090'
 ```
 A wildcard for the hostname is supported as well, and binding to both IPv4/IPv6 as available.

-## Setting up MKTXP to run as a Linux Service
+## Setting up RouterOS_Exporter to run as a Linux Service
-If you've installed MKTXP on a Linux system, you can run it with system boot via adding a service. \
+If you've installed RouterOS_Exporter on a Linux system, you can run it with system boot via adding a service. \
 Let's start with:

 ```
-❯ nano /etc/systemd/system/mktxp.service
+❯ nano /etc/systemd/system/routeros_exporter.service

 ```